RichardMathewsII/flipkart_customer_insights/README.md

 - Product’s Name: Contains a total of 104 different products from flipkart.com.
 - Price: In Indian Rupees.
 - Rate: Customer rating on a scale of 1 to 5.
-- Review: Customer review.
+- Review: Title of the customer review.
-- Summary: A detailed description of the product.
+- Summary: Customer review of the product.

 Data was scraped from FlipKart over a three day span.
 Authors include Mansi Thummar (owner) and Niralii Vaghani (editor).
 Mansi Thummar, &amp; Niralii Vaghani.
 (2023). <i>Flipkart Products Review Dataset</i> [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/4901012